Gtomika/personal-deep-archive/README.md

 subscribed to an AWS SNS topic that sends an email notification when their download is complete.

+**List commands are inefficient** because for each object a *HEAD* request is made...
+Could not find any other way to check an objects restoration status.
+Maybe use DynamoDB?

 ### Example workflows

 Before each usage: